 Maggie’s approach is grounded in the understanding of her clients’ businesses and their long term strategic goals

 Maggie represents employers on all aspects of employment relations.
-She also regularly advises clients on employment issues, including terminations, wrongful and constructive dismissal claims, employment contracts, statutory employment obligations, human rights issues and conducts investigations.
+She also regularly conducts investigations and advises clients on human rights and employment issues, including terminations, wrongful and constructive dismissal claims, employment contracts and statutory employment obligations.
 Maggie has represented clients before the British Columbia courts, the Human Rights Tribunal and the Employment Standards Tribunal.

-Maggie received her Juris Doctor from the University of British Columbia.
+Maggie received her Juris Doctor from The University of British Columbia.
 While at UBC, she received numerous awards including the Borden Ladner Gervais LLP Prize in Conflicts Law and the John E. Sullivan Award in Constitutional Law.
-Prior to joining Roper Greyell, Maggie practiced employment and labour law at the Vancouver office of an international firm.
+Prior to joining Roper Greyell, Maggie practised employment and labour law at the Vancouver office of an international firm.

 Outside of work, Maggie enjoys spending time with her family and exploring Vancouver.